Joshua Hernandez: Early life and education

 Hernandez was born in Albuquerque, New Mexico and graduated from Cibola High School.
 He originally studied marketing at the University of New Mexico, but ultimately did not graduate.
-In the summer of 2023, he graduated with an associate degree in digital marketing from Central New Mexico Community College and was accepted into Western New Mexico University where he will study Political Science.
+In the summer of 2023, he graduated with an associate degree in digital marketing from Central New Mexico Community College.

 Career

-Since 2011 Hernandez has served as communications director and campaign manager for multiple Congressional, State and Local political campaigns.
+Since 2011 Hernandez has served as communications director and campaign manager for multiple congressional, state and local political campaigns.
 He was the campaign manager for all of Gregg Hull's successful campaigns for Rio Rancho mayor.
-Hernandez has since worked as the Digital Media Director for Agenda LLC, a global advocacy firm based in Albuquerque, NM.
+Hernandez has since worked as the Digital Media Director for Agenda LLC, an advocacy firm based in Albuquerque.
 Hernandez also ran unsuccessfully for Rio Rancho City Council in 2016.

 In 2020, Hernandez ran unopposed for the 60th district in the New Mexico House of Representatives.
 He assumed office on January 19, 2021, succeeding incumbent Republican Tim Lewis.
 He won re-election in 2022.